If you want to understand what is wrong with what most churches teach, this might help.

-This led to the unbiblical mixing of Old Covenant law (self-empowered living) and New Covenant grace (God-empowered living).
+This led to the unbiblical mixing of Old Covenant law (self-empowered living) and New Covenant grace (t-empowered living).
 The Gentiles were teaching a religion they really did not understand.
 They failed to recognize that God had ended the Law and replaced it with a Covenant based on better promises (Hebrews 8:6).
 They missed the central truth of the New Testament, the indwelling life of Jesus Christ.
 Christ's life within is rarely taught in churches today.
-Teaching is almost always about how to live a life pleasing to God; it may sound good but it is works, not faith.
+Teaching is almost always about how to live a life pleasing to God; it may sound good but this is works, not faith.

 Old Covenant Law: The Never-Ending Struggle to be Acceptable